Independent review of aviation fatigue rules for operators and pilots

 A final report, including recommendations emerging from the findings, will be presented to the CASA Board in early 2018.

-CASA intends to extend the implementation period for new fatigue regulations by six months to enable sufficient time for the review to be carried out and recommendations to be considered.
-The extended transition dates will be:
+CASA has extended the implementation period for new fatigue regulations by six months.
+The extended transition dates are:

 - 30 April 2018 – operators will be required to submit their draft operations manual changes, or an application for a fatigue risk management system (FRMS), to CASA detailing how they plan to implement the new fatigue rules.